eolatham/smarthome-dashboard-simulation/docs/design.md

 ### Event Store

-The event store is an object that wraps an [EventMap](#event-map) storing all events during the smart home simulation.
+The event store is an object that wraps an [EventMap](#event-map) storing all events during the smarthome simulation.

 The event store supports: